PyCav/PyCav-Library/docs/source/api/pde/lax_wendroff.rst

          dfdy = -(YY-mean[1])*twoD_gaussian(XX,YY,mean,std)/std**2
          return dfdx,dfdy
       return gradient_2d

+   Here the init_grad argument would be set to gradient_2d(x,y,mean,std) so that the LW_wave_equation program recieves the function D. This removes the need for LW_wave_equation to know the values of mean and std.

    If the default argument, None, is given then the initial gradient is estimated within the program using finite differencing.
 It is preferable to give the program a init_grad function when there exists an analytic form.